Marine Corps Base Hawaii: Mokapu Cultural Sites Tour

-The view from Pyramid Rock Beach during a meeting between the Ko’olaupoko Native Hawaiian Civic Club and the Marine Corps Base Hawaii Environmental Compliance and Protection Department, MCBH, March 26, 2021.
+U.S. Marine Corps Lt.
+Col. Timothy Pochop, director of the Marine Corps Base Hawaii Environmental Compliance and Protection Department, talks with Charles Naumu, a member of the Ko’olaupoko Native Hawaiian Civic Club, Nu’upia Ponds, MCBH, March 26, 2021.
 The club met with the ECPD to discuss cultural sites and the history of land use on the Mokapu Peninsula.
 (U.S. Marine Corps photo by Lance.
 Cpl.
 Brandon Aultman)

 |Date Taken: